Cale-Torino/UPSilon_Data_Forwarder/README.md

 next query.
 After query, the I/P voltage will be same as I/P voltage until next utility fail occurs.

-        - d.O/P voltage : `PPP.P`
-        - P is an integer number ranging form 0 to 9.The unit is Volt.
-        - e.O/P current : `QQQ`
-        - QQQ is a percent of maximum current, not an absolute value.
-        - f.I/P frequency : `RR.R`
-        - R is an integer number ranging from 0 to 9.The unit is HZ.
-        - g.Battery voltage : `SS.S` or `S.SS`
-        - S is an integer number ranging from 0 to 9.
 For on-line units battery voltage/cell is provided in the form S.SS .
 For standby units actual battery voltage is provided in